tianqin1/hddbem/README.md

 by default, 3-group diffusion calculation will conducted.

-src_m is another version that can read external XS data, and call additional packages to solve the equations, also 3-region implementation is included.
+src_m is another version that can read external XS data, and call additional packages to solve the equations, also 3-region implementation is included in src_m/HDDBEM.py